Convention & Visitors Bureau

 A full program of workshops with internationally renowned authors, actors, and musicians for children and families will also be offered each day.
-Saturday and Sunday programs address topics including "Engaging with the Arts and Storytelling," "Stories My Grandmother Told Me," "Whats Your Story?
+These address topics including "Engaging with the Arts and Storytelling," "Stories My Grandmother Told Me," "Whats Your Story?
 Creating Collage Art That Tells A Story," "The Sound of Music/Sunaad," "Stories in Motion" and "The Resistance and Resilience of Heartwork."

 While the festival activities are free to all members of the community, attendees must register ahead of time as participants.
 (Pre-registration helps with estimating attendance numbers for venues.)

 For more information and the festival schedule, visit JLF at Boulder’s website.